 A Self-Managed Super Fund (SMSF) is a legal tax structure with the sole purpose of providing for your retirement and is regulated by the Australian Taxation Office.
 It is run by the members for their benefit.

 The Australian SMSF sector has a market share investment value of over $676 billion in superannuation assets according to the Australian Tax Office as at March 2020.
 This equates to approximately 25% of the $2.7 trillion invested in superannuation.
 There are around 600,000 SMSFs operating in Australia with 1.119 million members.

-SMSFs don't suit every person and we can help you decide if establishing your own fund is the right option for you.
+SMSFs don't suit every person and we can provide the tools you need to decide if establishing your own fund is the right option for you.

 Self-Managed Super Funds